 Offering both a beautiful and meaningful space for prayer, Temple Beth Tikvah’s sanctuary’s unique design offers architectural representations of Jewish heritage.
 The social hall, classrooms, and outdoor spaces additionally provide comfortable places to learn, pray, celebrate, and gather together.

-Throughout the sanctuary, representations of our Jewish heritage abound.
-The sanctuary’s ten columns represent the ten stages of the manifestation of God prior to creation (the sefirot) as described in Jewish mystical sources.
-The twelve tribes of Israel are represented by the twelve recessed windows that are part of the upper sanctuary walls.
-As Martin Greenberg, architect of the sanctuary has explained, “the dome itself has been lighted in a manner so that the actual surface of the dome cannot readily be seen.
-Only a glowing light is visible, symbolizing our concepts of an infinite, indefinable God, who is beyond human description and understanding.”
+The ten columns within the sanctuary represent the ten stages of the manifestation of G-d prior to creation (the sefirot,) described in Jewish mystical texts.
+Twelve recessed windows on the upper sanctuary walls represent the 12 tribes of Israel.
+The domed ceiling was designed by architect Martin Greenberg with special lighting, “so that the actual surface of the dome cannot readily be seen.
+Only a glowing light is visible, symbolizing our concepts of an infinite, indefinable G-d who is beyond human description and understanding.”

-The ark at the center of the sanctuary houses a beautiful collection of Torah scrolls, which are readily visible by all congregants when the curtains are open.
-The four steps below the Ark allow the Torah to be brought down to the congregation as it was “brought down from on high down into the midst of the people for acceptance.”
+As the center of the sanctuary sites the Ark, housing an impressive collection of Torah scrolls, readily visible by all congregants when the curtains are open.
+Taking the four steps down to bring the Torah to the congregation symbolizes the journey to deliver Torah from on high to the people for acceptance.